Ibrahimgram/Ibrahimgram/README.md

 - 👋 Hi, I’m @Ibrahimgram
 - 👀 I’m interested in ...
-Data Analysis
+Business and Data Analysis
 - 🌱 I’m currently learning ...
-Excel and Power Bi
+SQL
 - 💞️ I’m looking to collaborate on ...
 Projects and tutorials
 - 📫 How to reach me ...linkedin.com/ibrahimsinaadeyemi